-All NEOs earned cash bonuses in excess of \$50,000 in 2018.
+All NEOs earned cash bonuses in excess of \$50,000 in 2019.
 The Board exercised its discretion and granted no 10 year stock options.
-The Board did in 2018 exercise its discretion and awarded 5 year options to Darren Kirk, Drew Knight and Paul Robbins (see Summary Compensation Table for detail).
-The award of share options to Messers Kirk and Knight recognizes their leadership position at the corporate level and reinforces their interest in improving the long term financial performance of the Corporation.
+The Board did in 2019 exercise its discretion and awarded 5 year options to Darren Kirk, Drew Knight and Paul Robbins (see Summary Compensation Table for detail).
+The award of share options to Messer Kirk recognizes his leadership position as CEO at the corporate level and reinforces his interest in improving the long term financial performance of the Corporation.
 The award of 5 year share options to Mr. Robbins reinforces his long term commitment to product and intellectual property development in the Castool business.
 The remaining NEOs, (Mr. Brian Robbins and Mr. Schroers) are nearing retirement and it was felt that, in this circumstance, options were not satisfactory long-term motivators.
 Historic share option information for grants to NEOs are shown in the table "Outstanding Option-Based Awards".